IIBA-Hawaii/Requirement-Templates/README.md

 # Requirement-Templates
-This is a sample Requirements document repository for Hawaii IIBA to share with the community.
+This is a sample Requirements document repository for the IIBA Hawaii Chapter to share with the community.